 - Try to include healthy fats in all your meals.
 Those fats are the raw material for making all your sex hormones and adrenal hormones.

 - Eat beans at least every other day.
-They’re an excellent source of healthy carbs, fiber and inositol (a natural sugar that is particularly helpful for insulin resistance and PCOS).
+They’re an excellent source of healthy carbs, protein, fiber and inositol (a natural sugar that is particularly helpful for insulin resistance and PCOS).

 - Include healthy carbs in all your meals because they’re essential for brain health and two major hormone-producing glands (the hypothalamus and pituitary) are located in the brain.